Cole Bros. Circus: Performers

 Many performers traveled with Cole Bros.
 Circus.
 In 1908, featured on a herald as performing were the Seven Bostock-Sangers, the Heuman Family, Professor Charles Tinney's Concert Band, and prominently Mlle.
 De Zizi.
 On a herald published in 1959, Pinito De Oro, Gallaso, Tonito, 8 Moroccans, Beatty, Flying Palustres and Hugo Zacchini were some other performers highlighted.
 Some additional performers who traveled and/or performed with the circus over time were the Flying Thrillers, the Imperial Harolds, the Esqueda Family, Harietta, the Nelson Family, J. M. Christiansen, Cese O'Dell, Harold Barnes, Rozina and Estrella.

+The aerialist Eva Clark performed with the circus until her death in 1906.

 Advertising techniques

 The Cole Bros.
 Circus used many advertising formats in order to draw as much attention and customers as possible.
 One of the advertising techniques they used the most were heralds.
 The Cole Bros.
 Circus heralds often did not have color.
 These posters often talked about how incredibly enormous the circus was in performance quality and in comparison to other circuses.
 The posters included quotes such as, "FUN FOR THE WHOLE FAMILY - STUPENDOUSLY PRESENTING THE WORLD'S FAMOUS, BIGGEST AND GREATEST FEATURES", "THIS COUNTRY'S REPRESENTATIVE AMUSEMENT, ENDORSED BY THE CRITICS OF THE UNIVERSE" and "BIGGEST AND BEST CIRCUS IN THE WORLD".

 Some posters featured lions and said "GREATEST SHOW ON EARTH."
 They used bright reds and yellows to help advertise the circus.